gooddata/gooddata-ui-sdk/docs/content/en/latest/references/embed_ai_assistant/_index.md

 ### Customizing the initial assistant experience

-To replace the default initial experience, provide the `LandingScreenComponentProvider` prop.
+To replace the default initial experience, provide the `slots.LandingScreen` prop.
-This prop accepts a factory function that returns a React component type, which is rendered as the initial assistant experience.
-The provider must return a component type, not JSX.
+This prop accepts a React component type, which is rendered as the initial assistant experience.

 ```tsx
 import { GenAIAssistant } from "@gooddata/sdk-ui-gen-ai";